 It takes a certain type of individual with a specific mindset to be self-employed and an entrepreneur and if you’re serious about being a full time blogger this is what you’ll become.
 You may need an accountant (always keep your taxes up to date) a decent place to work (the kitchen table will do if you don’t have a spare room or office yet) and the grit to keep going when it feels like it’s only your mum and your friend that are actually reading your blog.
 That mindset is what separates you from 90% of the other bloggers out there, so many people start a blog, realise success takes a long time – years in most cases – and so they quit.
 Carrying on (even if that means rebranding/renaming your blog) is what will take you from amateur to amazing.

-Would you like to some free video training on how to launch your own lucrative lifestyle business - whether that's a blog, a fashion company, floristry, boutique bakery etc?
-Just leave your info here and we'll send you a free, 3-part video training series.
+Would you like some video training on how to launch your own lucrative lifestyle business - whether that's a blog, a fashion label, your own floristry or boutique bakery etc?